The chain and drivetrain are typically the dirtiest parts of your bike, and this dirt is bad news for bike longevity and

 - Added wear on derailleur assemblies and drivetrain cogs.

 - Impaired shifting performance.

-This article and the above video provide you with the basic knowledge you need to keep a clean-running machine.
+This article and the above video will help you keep a clean-running machine.

 On a regular basis, look at the entire chain by standing to the side of your bike and lifting the rear wheel off the ground.
 Use your free hand to slowly rotate the closest pedal, inspecting individual chain links for dirt buildup, rust and/or tight links (links that do not bend easily as they pass through the rear derailleur).
 Check for adequate lubrication by listening for squeaks while riding.
 If you find either condition, your chain needs at least a spot-cleaning.